NBISweden/DNAharvester/read-harvester/docs/2-requirements.md

 requires a compute system with at least 64 GB RAM to analyze data for a species with a genome size of around 3 Gbp.

-Conda/mamba has to be installed on the system to start a pipeline run.
-The pipeline processes can be run with Docker, Apptainer, or conda/mamba.
-Readharvester has been tested on a HPC system with apptainer.
+Nextflow has to be installed, e.g. in the conda environment specified in `environment.yml`, to start a pipeline run.
+The pipeline processes can be run with Docker, apptainer (only on HPC clusters), or conda/mamba (currently only on Linux systems).
+Readharvester has been tested on Dardel, an HPC system with apptainer.

 A terminal multiplexer like tmux or screen is useful to send the Nextflow process to the background since it can take a